HeadspaceMeditation/beyonce/README.md

 ## Consistent Reads

 Beyonce supports consistent reads via an optional parameter on `get`, `batchGet` and `query`, e.g. `get(..., { consistentRead: true })`.
-And if you'd like to _always_ make consistent reads, you can set this as the default when you create a Beyonce instance:
+And if you'd like to _always_ make consistent reads by default, you can set this as the default when you create a Beyonce instance:

 ```TypeScript
 new Beyonce(table, dynamo, { consistentReads: true })
 ```

+**Note**: When you enable consistentReads on a Beyonce instance, you can override it on a per-operation basis by setting the method level `consistentRead` option.

 ## Encryption